Abhishek741119/Effective-ChatGPT-prompts/README.md

 This repository would be updated consistently.

-Feel free fork this repo and create pull requests to make this a reliable source for prompt engineering.
+Feel free to fork this repo and create pull requests to make this a reliable source for prompt engineering.